 Learning and assessment

-You'll learn through a mixture of lectures, tutorials, lab sessions and design classes.
+You'll learn through a mixture of:

 At Sheffield, we firmly believe that our research expertise should translate into research-led teaching that inspires future generations of mechanical engineers.
 Our learning and teaching vision is to recruit high calibre students and inspire each one to become a self-motivated and adaptable learner.